 You have to look at how egregious the activity is.
 You have to look at how much the alleged victim was harmed.
 Many issues must be focused on, and you also have to look at your criminal defendant.

-What mitigating factors can you bring out and show for that particular person so you can get them the best result in their case?
+What mitigating factors can you highlight and demonstrate for that particular person so you can get the best result in their case?

 Psychologist Evaluation